 6.2 Penalties and Credits

 The Exchange may impose penalties (“Penalties”) in the event that Contractor fails to comply or otherwise act in accordance with the Performance Measures.
 The Exchange shall also administer and calculate credits (“credits”) that may offset or reduce the amount of any performance penalties, but in no event shall such credits exceed the total amount of the penalty levied.

-In the event that Contractor disputes the amount of penalties imposed or credits issued by the Exchange, Contractor shall submit a written notice of such dispute to the Exchange within thirty (30) days following receipt of such bill or deduction by the Exchange.
-Contractor’s notice will document the nature of the discrepancies, including, reconciliation of any differences identified by Contractor.
-The Exchange will respond to Contractor within thirty (30) days of receipt of the notice by either (i) paying the amount claimed by Contractor or (ii) providing a detailed explanation for the denial of the refund.
-If the Contractor still disputes the findings of the Exchange, Contractor may pursue additional remedies in accordance with Section 12.01.
+Penalties and credits will be calculated in accordance with Attachment 14.

 6.3 No Waiver

 The Exchange and Contractor agree that the failure to comply with the Performance Measurement Standards may cause damages to the Exchange and its Enrollees which may be uncertain and impractical or difficult to ascertain.
 The parties agree that the Exchange shall assess, and Contractor promises to pay the Exchange, in the event of such failed, delayed, and/or other performance that does not meet the Performance Measurement Standards, the amounts to be determined in accordance with the Performance Measurement Standards set forth at Attachment 14.

-The assessment of fees relating to the failure to meet Performance Measurement Standards shall (1) be determined in accordance with the amounts and other terms set forth in the Performance Measurement Standards, (2) be cumulative with other remedies available to the Exchange under the Agreement (3) not be deemed an election of remedies, and (4) not constitute a waiver or release of any other remedy the Exchange may have under this Agreement for Contractor’s breach of this Agreement, including, without limitation, Contractor’s right to terminate this Agreement, and the Exchange shall be entitled in its discretion to recover actual damages caused by Contractor’s failure to perform its obligations under this Agreement.
+The assessment of fees relating to the failure to meet Performance Measurement Standards shall be subject to the following: (1) be determined in accordance with the amounts and other terms set forth in the Performance Measurement Standards, (2) be cumulative with other remedies available to the Exchange under the Agreement, (3) not be deemed an election of remedies, and (4) not constitute a waiver or release of any other remedy the Exchange may have under this Agreement for Contractor’s breach of this Agreement, including, without limitation, Contractor’s right to terminate this Agreement.
+The Exchange shall be entitled in its discretion to recover actual damages caused by Contractor’s failure to perform its obligations under this Agreement.

 Article 7 – Contract Term; Recertification and Decertification